skojaku/adv-net-sci/_sources/seven-bridges-of-konigsberg/how-to-code-network.md

 ---

-# How to describe a network using mathematics and code
+# Compute with networks

 So far we worked out the network of bridges of Konigsberg by illustrating the network with points and lines.
-From now, we will work with the mathematical description of the network.
+From now, we will work with a representation of the network that can be easily computed with code.

+## Network representation

 An atomic element of a network is a node, i.e., a network is a collection of edges which are pairs of nodes.
 We *label* a unique integer as an identifier for each node.
 For instance, the bridges of Konigsberg has 4 nodes, and we assign the number 0 to 3 to the nodes.
 An edge can be represented by a pair of nodes.
 For instance, the edge between node 0 and node 1 can be represented by the pair `(0, 1)`.